Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Phase space analysis of autonomous system ( ) for various choices of interaction and potential:

 $\bullet $ The solutions namely, B1, B2, B3, and B4 dominated by the kinetic energy of the scalar field will exist for all parameter values involved in physical region.
-The points show a decelerating phase ( $q=2$ ) ( see table \ref{modelQ1HYP} ).
-But from the linear stability analysis, we observe that they are the hyperbolic type critical points and all are saddle like unstable critical points because any two of the eigenvalues for every point are of opposite sign ( see table \ref{modelQ1HYP-Eigen} ).
-The points represent the solutions for standard cosmology ( $z=0$ ), and of early phases of universe dominated by the kinetic part of scalar field.\\
+The points show a decelerating phase ($q=2$) (see table \ref{modelQ1HYP}).
+From the linear stability analysis, we observe that they are the hyperbolic type critical points and all are saddle-like (unstable) critical points since any two of the eigenvalues are of opposite sign (see table \ref{modelQ1HYP-Eigen}).
+The points represent the solutions of standard cosmology ($z=0$).